olivere/elastic/README.md

 ## Releases

-**Notice that the master branch always refers to the latest version of Elastic.
-If you want to use stable versions of Elastic, you should use the packages released via [gopkg.in](https://gopkg.in).**
+**The release branches (e.g. [`release-branch.v2`](https://github.com/olivere/elastic/tree/release-branch.v2)) are actively being worked on and can break at any time.
+If you want to use stable versions of Elastic, please use the packages released via [gopkg.in](https://gopkg.in).**

 Here's the version matrix: